proxytranslation/user-docs/dashboard2/settings/jptt.md

 #### Skip

 Use this processing mode to mark child node not to be translated.
 Order is important, skip rules must come after the generic * rule.
+The exclamation mark in the end of the rule is mandatory, so please use the following syntax: `! skip`

 ```
 "%"."exampleObject"."nestedObject".*